URBAN ROOTS COMMUNITY GARDEN LEADER TRAINING PROGRAM

 Creating a successful community garden takes more than just a “green thumb.”
 It also takes time,dedication, leadership, and organization.
 Often these elements are overlooked, and as a result, initial enthusiasm is lost and community gardens are short-lived.
 This six-week comprehensive course provides participants with the skills and knowledge to successfully establish and/or maintain a thriving community garden.
 With a hands-on and interactive format, students will learn from and be connected to the network of past graduates of the course who are successfully leading gardens in the city.
 Throughout the course, you will receive support from our staff and fellow growers to build your own garden portfolio, equipping you with realistic plans, relevant tools and support to launch into a successful growing season in 2020!

-POST-GRADUATION: TECHNICAL ASSISTANCE AND GARDEN DEVELOPMENT RESOURCES Although class technically ends with graduation, the new fall format of Urban Roots will allow more time for technical assistance and support for students over the winter to ensure you are ready to grow in 2020!
-Over the winter, you can expectsupport from KGD with your community organizing, garden design and development plans.
-We’ll also be planningsome special spring 2020 Urban Roots workdays where a selected number of graduates will be eligible for additional resources to support garden development.
+POST-GRADUATION: TECHNICAL ASSISTANCE AND GARDEN DEVELOPMENT RESOURCES Although class technically ends with graduation, the new fall format of Urban Roots will allow more time for technical assistance and support for students over the winter to ensure you are ready for the upcoming growing season!
+Over the winter, you can expect support from KGD with your community organizing, garden design and development plans.